Skip to content

 <IfModule mod_proxy_http.c>

-2. Add your Prerender token.
-Make sure to replace the YOUR_TOKEN place holder with your Prerender token which you can find at the top of your Prerender dashboard.
+4. Add your Prerender token.
+Make sure to replace the YOUR_TOKEN place holder with your Prerender.io Token from the Security and Access menu.

-3. Restart Apache so that the config changes can take effect.
+5. Restart Apache so that the config change can take effect.

 You can do that usually with either service apache2 restart or with service httpd restart